tinyclub/linux-lab/boards/arm/ebf-imx6ul/README.md

 ### Configure your board

-Please connect the board to your host via usb cable and ethernet cable, then:
+Please connect the board to your host via usb cable and ethernet cable, then boot it and run:

-    $ minicom -D /dev/ttyUSB0
+    $ make boot
     ...
     npi login: debian
     Password: temppwd